 The Boeing B-29 Superfortress was a

-four-engine propeller-driven heavy bomber
+four-engine propeller driven heavy

-that was flown by the United States from May
+Bomber of the United States from May

-May 1944, seeing action in World War II
+1944, used in World War II, and the

 action during WWII.

 The B-29 remained in service

 throughout the 1950s.
-The
+After WWII, the

-British Royal Air Force flew the B-29,
+British Royal Air Force used the B-29

-This was the primary aircraft in
+This was the main Aircraft in the

-the American firebombing campaign
+American firebombing campaign against

 Japan in the final months of World War

-destroyed Hiroshima and
+Hiroshima and Nagasaki.